 Information.
-Information is a non-material entity that describes something to some entity. (section D9, Introduction & Definitions)
+Information is a non-material thing that consists of transferrable content.
+(Section D8, Introduction & Definitions)

 Neural circuit.
-A neural circuit is a group of neurons that are connected together in some specific pattern to process signals in its circuit to do a certain function. (section D5, Introduction & Definitions)
+A neural circuit is a group of neurons that are connected together in some specific pattern to process signals to do a certain activity.
+(Section D4, Introduction & Definitions)

 Neural process.
-A neural process is the signal-processing process of a neural circuit. (section D6, Introduction & Definitions)
+A neural process is the signal-processing process of a neural circuit.
+(Section D5, Introduction & Definitions)

 Outside world.
 The outside world is the world that includes everything except the mind and the place where it resides (the neural processes of the brain).
 (Chapter 1)